-Not only are Layer Groups great for organizing your layers, you can also use them to mask the contents of multiple layers at a time.
-With the Group targeted in the Layers panel, click the Add Pixel (or Vector) Mask icon from the Masks panel.
-This mask will control the visibility of all layers within the Group.
+Not only are Layer Groups great for organizing your layers, they can also be used to mask the contents of multiple layers at one time.
+With the Layer Group targeted in the Layers panel, click the Add Layer Mask icon from the bottom of the Layers panel.
+Paint in the mask to control the visibility of all layers within the Layer Group.

 Command (Mac) / Control (Win) + “\” (backslash) targets the layer mask in the Layers panel.
 Command (Mac) / Control (Win) + 2 targets the layer.